MiguelSombrero/bloogie-backend/README.md

 # Bloogie backend

-This is my personal project for practicing reactive web development.
+This is my personal project for practicing reactive backend web development.
 Bloogie backend is reactive RESTfull web service implemented with Java 8 and Spring Webflux.
 It serves `Account`, `Blog` and `Post` resources from following functional endpoints:

     POST /login - authenticate with Basic authentication